 IKEA is right: “Tomorrow starts tonight”.

-- Less than 1% of the population can function at its best with less than 7 hours sleep.
+- Less than 1% of the population can function at its best with less than 7 hours of sleep.

 - Regularly sleeping fewer than 6 hours per night causes an equivalent decrease in performance to forty-eight hours of sleep deprivation.